 The Season: College squash is a winter sport.
 Team matches start in mid-November and culminate in the end- of-season National Team Championships in late February.
 At many schools, the main part of the season falls during the winter intersession between the fall and spring semesters, with the championships in the first part of the spring semester, making squash a great sport for student-athletes.

 Practices: Teams usually begin formal practices by mid-October to early November.
 Most teams, however, start “captain’s practice” as soon as they return to campus in the fall.
-Practices are typically for two hours each day after classes, five or six days a week.
+Practices are typically for two hours each day, five or six days a week.

 PREPARING TO APPLY

 Squash is played at some of the top colleges and universities in the United States, and students should be prepared for rigorous academics wherever they play.
-The best way for any aspiring college squash player to prepare for college is to study.
-Nothing will increase a player’s chances getting into a top college more than earning the best grades possible in the most challenging courses possible, along with having reasonably good SAT scores.
+The best way for any aspiring college squash player to prepare for college is to work hard in high school.
+Nothing will increase a player’s chances of getting into a top college more than earning the best grades possible in the most challenging courses possible, along with having reasonably good SAT or ACT scores.
 College is an academic challenge, and schools look for applicants who have demonstrated a commitment to challenging themselves academically in high school.

-Being a “recruited” squash player may help a student’s chances of being admitted, but it will not make up for a so-so academic record.
-Unfortunately, many high school seniors realize too late that they didn’t work hard enough in high school and so don’t have the option of attending certain top colleges.
+Being a “recruited” squash player may help a student’s chances of being admitted, but it will not make up for a mediocre or poor academic record.
+Unfortunately, many high school seniors realize too late that they didn’t work hard enough in high school and, therefore, don’t have the option of attending certain top colleges.

 High school students should get in the habit of studying hard and doing their best every year in school.
 Since most schools require standardized tests, like the SATs, the SAT IIs, or the ACT, students need to prepare for them as well.
 International students should be prepared to pass the TOEFL if English is not their first language.
 Most high schools will have resources to help students prepare for standardized tests.